-This, as with many other forms of abusive behavior, are progressive in nature and tend to follow a pattern of becoming more and more controlling and manipulative over time.
+Emotional blackmail, as with many other forms of abusive behavior, is progressive in nature and tends to follow a pattern of becoming more and more controlling and manipulative over time.
 Here are some key indicators that a person is using emotional blackmail as a manipulation tool in a relationship:

 - Making a partner feel “crazy” for not accepting their demands or beliefs.

-- Blaming partner, not taking responsibility for their part in the relational conflict.
+- Blaming their partner and not taking responsibility for their part in the relational conflict.

-- Engaging in apologies to temper the conflict but engaging in continued controlling behavior once relationship has gotten back to normal.
+- Apologizing in order to temper the conflict but engaging in continued controlling behavior once the discord has ended.

-- Does not identify care or concern about their partner’s wants/needs
+- Does not identify care or concern about their partner’s wants or needs.

-- Threatening and intimidating using vulnerable and personal knowledge/information to coerce a partner to comply.
+- Threatening and intimidating using vulnerable and personal knowledge or information to coerce a partner to comply.

 - Making a partner feel obligated to “earn” back affection or intimacy in a relationship by complying with what they need or want.